-(a) Personal care attendants may transport consumers in their own (the attendant's) vehicles as an incidental component of the personal care service.
-In order for this component to be reimbursed, the personal care attendant must be needed to support the consumer in accessing the community, and not merely to provide transportation.
+- 1. (a) Personal care attendants may transport waiver recipients consumers in their own (the attendant's) vehicles as an incidental component of the personal care service.
+In order for this component to be reimbursed, the personal care attendant must be needed to support the waiver recipient consumer in accessing the community, and not merely to provide transportation.
 The Personal Care Transportation service will provide transportation into the community to shop, attend recreational and civic events, go to work and participate in People First and other community building activities.
-Additional payment will be made for mileage and the provider's cost of an insurance waiver to cover any harm that might befall the consumer as a result of being transported.

-(b) The attendant must have a valid Alabama driver's license and his/her own insurance coverage as required by State law.
-The provider agency shall assure the attendant has a good driving record and is in-serviced on safety procedures when transporting a consumer.

-(c) Personal Care Transportation shall not replace transportation that is already reimbursable under day or residential habilitation nor the Medicaid non-emergency medical transportation program.
+Additional payment will be made for mileage and the provider's cost of an insurance waiver to cover any harm that might befall the waiver recipient consumer as a result of being transported. - 2. (b) The attendant must have a valid Alabama driver's license and his/her own insurance coverage as required by State law.
+The provider agency shall assure the attendant has a good driving record and is in-serviced on safety procedures when transporting a waiver recipient. consumer. - 3. (e) Personal Care Transportation shall not replace transportation that is already reimbursable under Dday or Rresidential Hhabilitation Services nor the Medicaid non-emergency medical transportation program.
 The planning team must also assure the most cost effective means of transportation, which would include public transport where available.
 Transportation by a personal care attendant is not intended to replace generic transportation nor to be used merely for convenience.

-(12) Environmental Accessibility Adaptations

-(a) Environmental accessibility adaptations will provide physical adaptations to the home, required by the recipient's plan of care, which are necessary to ensure the health, welfare and safety of the individual, or which enable the individual to function with greater independence in the home and without which, the recipient would require institutionalization.

-(b) Such adaptations may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems needed to accommodate the medical equipment and supplies which are necessary for the welfare of the recipient, but shall exclude those adaptations or improvements to the home which are of general utility and not of direct medical or remedial benefit to the waiver client, such as carpeting, roof repair, central air conditioning, etc. Adaptations that add to the total square footage of the home are excluded from this benefit.
-All services shall be provided in accordance with applicable State or local building codes.

-(c) The individual's home may be a house or an apartment that is owned, rented or leased.
-Adaptations to the work environment covered by the Americans with Disabilities Act, or those that are the responsibility of other agencies are not covered.
-Covered adaptations of rented or leased homes should be those extraordinary alterations that are uniquely needed by the individual and for which the property owner would not ordinarily be responsible.

-(d) Total costs of environmental accessibility adaptations shall not exceed \$5,000 per waiver year, per individual.
+- (a) Environmental Aaccessibility Aadaptations Services will provide physical adaptations to the home, required by the waiver recipient's approved plan of care, which are necessary to ensure the health, welfare and safety of the waiver recipient individual, or which enable the waiver recipient individual to function with greater independence in the home and without which, the waiver recipient would require institutionalization. - (b) Such Environmental Accessibility Adaptation Services may include adaptations which are necessary to accommodate the medical equipment and supplies necessary for the welfare of the waiver recipient and may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems, needed to accommodate the medical equipment and supplies which are necessary for the welfare of the recipient, Environmental Accessibility Adaptation Services but shall exclude those adaptations or improvements to the home which are of general utility and not of direct medical or remedial benefit to the waiver recipient elient, such as carpeting, roof repair, central air conditioning, adding square footage to the home, etc. Adaptations that add to the total square footage of the home are excluded from this benefit.
+All Environmental Accessibility Adaptation Services shall be provided in accordance with applicable State or local building codes. - (c) The waiver recipient's individual's home may be a house or an apartment that is owned, rented or leased.
+Environmental Accessibility Adaptations to the work environment covered by the Americans with Disabilities Act, or those that are the responsibility of other agencies are not covered.
+Covered Environmental Accessibility Aadaptations of rented or leased homes should be those extraordinary alterations that are uniquely needed by the waiver recipient individual and for which the property owner would not ordinarily be responsible. - (d) Environmental Accessibility Adaptations Services may be directed by waiver recipients or family but must adhere to all the traditional service rules. - (d) Total costs of Eenvironmental Aaccessibility Aadaptations Services shall not exceed \$5,000 per waiver year, per waiver recipient. individual.

-(13) Specialized Medical Supplies
+(12)(13) Specialized Medical Supplies Services